pkusys/ElasticFlow/ElasticFlow/README.md

 		- `runtime/` contains the gRPC source code for communication between the scheduler, master, worker, and trainer.
 		- `throughputs_A100/` contains the profiled throughputs for DL models on A100 GPUs.
 		- `throughputs_T4/`ontains the profiled throughputs for DL models on T4 GPUs (provided by [adaptdl](https://github.com/petuum/adaptdl/tree/osdi21-artifact)).
+	- `chronus-scheduler/` contains the implementation of Chronus scheduling algorithm provided by [this repo](https://github.com/S-Lab-System-Group/ChronusArtifact).

 calc.py computes metrics, e.g., avg.
 JCT, Makespan, and 99th JCT. cluster.py, switch.py, and node.py contain implementations of the cluster.